 - To disable cookies: Check ‘Block sites from setting any data’ or ‘Block third-party cookies and site data’ depending on your preference.

-- Note there are various levels of cookie enablement and disablement in Opera.
+- Note that there are various levels of cookie enablement and disablement in Opera.

 - Click on ‘Tools’ at the top of your browser window and select ‘Internet Options’.